Cornelis Verelst: Identification of Cornelis Verelst

-Given that there was no person of the name “Cornelis Verelst” but that Weyerman’s biography seems to refer to a unique person, there are three members of the Verelst family who may be the real subject of Weyerman’s text.
+Given that there was no person of the name “Cornelis Verelst” but that Weyerman's biography seems to refer to a unique person, there are three members of the Verelst family who may be the real subject of Weyerman's text.

 John Verelst (1648-1679) is the least likely candidate.
-He painted flower pieces and was Simon Verelst’s brother.
-Weyerman had worked in London from 1704-1720.
+He painted flower pieces and was Simon Verelst's brother.
+Weyerman had worked in London from 1704 to 1720.
 This John Verelst died twenty-five years before Weyerman was in London and had a limited reputation even in his lifetime.

 William Verelst (1651-1702) is the most likely identification.
 In his day, he was a well-known and respected flower painter, almost the equal of his brother, Simon.
 Although Weyerman could not have met William, he may have heard of him through Simon Verelst or others.

 John Verelst (c.
 1670-1734) was a portraitist rather than a flower painter.
 He had a royal commission in 1710 and so it is likely that Weyerman would have heard of John, even if he had not met him.

-In summary: William Verelst (1651-1702) is the most likely candidate to be identified with Cornelis Verelst.
-It is possible that Weyerman’s biography is a partial conflation of the lives of both William Verelst (1651-1702) and John Verelst (c.
+In summary: William Verelst (1651–1702) is the most likely candidate to be identified with Cornelis Verelst.
+It is possible that Weyerman's biography is a partial conflation of the lives of both William Verelst (1651–1702) and John Verelst (c.
 1670-1734).